Version 10 - 04/11/2022

 Notice may not be sent on caveats lodged by the Registrar or caveats lodged by a beneficiary under a will or trust.

-4 Caveat (Improper Dealings)
+4 Caveat (Improper Dealings)7

-In order to remove a Caveat (Improper Dealings) all the registered proprietor(s) must present themselves in person at the same time at Landgate’s Midland office and satisfy as a minimum the requirements of a 100-point check (refer to 100 Point Identification form) using original documents (copies are not allowed).
+In order to remove a Caveat (Improper Dealings) all the registered proprietor(s) must present themselves in person at the same time at Landgate’s Midland office and satisfy as a minimum the requirements of a 100-point check for witnessing purposes (refer to 100 Point Identification form) using original documents (copies are not allowed).
 Only the registered proprietor(s) of the property can remove the Caveat in person.
 A Withdrawal of Caveat (Improper Dealings) can only be lodged at the time of witnessing.

 Due to the operation of law the Caveat (Improper Dealings) will not prevent the following, including but not limited to: